MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M04_ak.md

 	3. Select **Submit**.
 	4. Go to the **General** channel of the **IT-Department** team.
 You will see a post via Power Automate.

-In this task, you have successfully created a flow from Power Automate in Teams, which notify the members in IT department when users submit a request ticket.
+In this task, you have successfully created a flow from Power Automate in Teams, which notify the members of the IT department when users submit a request ticket.

 ### **Exercise 4: Test configured policy settings**